ska-sa/katsdpcontroller/sandbox/README.md

 ignored.
 Use `--no-pull` when starting the container to always use the local copy of the image if it exists.
 Note that this can easily lead to using very old copies of images.

+For overriding individual images, one can use `--image-override NAME:IMAGE` to specify the specific image to use for NAME.
+This will not be force-pulled, so a locally-build image will be used.